Tequila: Process

 If silver or white (Blanco) tequila is the desired final product, distillation is the final process it undergoes.
 Rested (Reposado) or aged (Añejo) tequila must be matured in 200-liter (or larger) white oak barrels for at least two months for the former and 12 months for the latter.
-There are, however, more than 50 different companies producing tequila in the Mexican province of Jalisco, with different maturation times according to the variety of tequila and desired quality of the final product.
+The newest category of tequila classification, extra añejo, must be aged for at least three years in oak barrels.
+There are, however, more than 50 different companies producing tequila in the Mexican state of Jalisco, with different maturation times according to the variety of tequila and desired quality of the final product.

 All companies producing tequila have their aging processes regulated and fiscalized by the Mexican government.

 Chemistry

 The maturation process causes four main chemical transformations to the tequila compounds: (1) decreasing of fusel oils by the char in barrels, which acts as an absorbing agent; (2) extraction of complex wood constituents by tequila, giving specific aroma and flavor to the final product; (3) reactions among the components of tequila, creating new chemical compounds; and (4) oxidation of the original contents of tequila and of those extracted from wood.
 The final results of these changes are increased concentrations of acids, esters and aldehydes, and a decrease in fusel oil concentration.